ArashMassoudieh/DryWellScriptGenerator/apps/model_creator_runner/README.md

 - Includes stop/cancel support for a running process.
 - Includes an **Export run artifacts** action to copy discovered `.vtk/.vtp/.vtu/.csv/.txt` files from the working directory tree (preserving relative folders) and write `export_manifest.csv`.
 - Persists last used paths/settings using `QSettings`.
+- VN tool export paths auto-follow the working directory when still on their default suggestions, including `vn_soil_profile.csv`, `vn_depth_slice.csv`, `vn_ert_snapshot.csv`, and `vtk_inventory.csv`.
 - Detects newly modified output artifacts after each run and optionally copies them into a user-selected folder and writes `artifact_manifest.csv`.
 - Lets you review and edit generated/draft scripts in a dedicated editor window before saving.
 - Includes a **Plots** tab to visualize inflow inputs, output series, and observation data from numeric `.csv/.txt` files.
 - Output plot now supports selecting **any numeric output parameter** for Y against any numeric X-axis column (e.g., radius/depth/time), enabling per-parameter inspection.
 - Adds backend **depth-slice interpolation** (`Build depth slice`) to plot selected parameter-through-depth at a selected X/R location from output columns (or use an optional external depth-profile file).
+- VN generated-field profile export now also writes a small JSON sidecar next to the CSV, capturing the active field mode, PDF mode, points, seed, spacing, and source build settings for traceability.
 - Adds **Export all depth slices** to dump through-depth profiles for all output parameters at the selected X/R into one CSV.
 - Includes an **output-vs-observation comparison** summary (RMSE/MAE/Bias/R²) on the Plots tab, using X-axis interpolation for overlapping ranges to support ERT-style calibration checks.
 - When an artifacts directory is configured, comparison runs append unique entries to `comparison_history.csv` for longitudinal calibration tracking (duplicate metrics snapshots are skipped).
 - Includes **Clear history** to reset `comparison_history.csv` from the artifacts directory when starting a new calibration cycle.
 - Adds **Export plot data** to save current output plot series, depth-slice profile, and comparison summary into a CSV plus a companion JSON analysis report (including structured comparison metrics when available).
+- Adds **Export ERT-ready CSV** to write a borehole-style CSV from the current VN depth-slice selection, with inferred borehole labels such as `ERT`, `ERT-3`, or `ERT-5` based on the selected X/radius.
+- Adds **Export VTK inventory** to scan the working directory tree and write a CSV manifest of discovered `.vtk`, `.vtp`, and `.vtu` files.
 - Includes a lightweight regression test script at `tests/test_analysis_algorithms.py` for interpolation/depth-slice math sanity checks.
+- Current VN sidecar/runtime metadata explicitly records that field generator metadata is captured, while ResultGrid and ERT snapshot execution are not yet run in-app.